Edit

 Note

-As of api-version 2025-01-21, if you use this feature you can only use a single identity on the pool.
-Support for multiple identities will be added soon.
+As of api-version 2025-01-21, if you use this feature, you can use only a single identity on the pool.

-Only one identity can be used to fetch secrets from the Key Vault.
+You can use only one identity to fetch secrets from the key vault.

-Managed DevOps Pools certificate settings are set at the pool level, and some of the settings are specific for Windows or Linux.
-If your workflow requires both Linux and Windows images, you may have to divide them into multiple pools if you can't find a common set of certificate settings that work for both Windows and Linux.
+You set Managed DevOps Pools certificate settings at the pool level, and some of the settings are specific for Windows or Linux.
+If your workflow requires both Linux and Windows images, you might have to divide them into multiple pools if you can't find a common set of certificate settings that work for both Windows and Linux.

 • Windows agents: Specify LocalMachine or CurrentUser.

-• Linux agents: Certificate store location is only support on Ubuntu distributions.
-Specify the disk path to store the certificates, for example /var/lib/waagent/Microsoft.Azure.KeyVault/app1.
-For Ubuntu distributions, if you specify the trusted store location, for example /usr/local/share/ca-certificates, the certificate is added to that certificate store as root.
+• Linux agents: The setting Certificate store location is only supported on Ubuntu distributions.
+Specify the disk path to store the certificates (for example, /var/lib/waagent/Microsoft.Azure.KeyVault/app1).
+For Ubuntu distributions, if you specify the trusted store location (for example, /usr/local/share/ca-certificates), the certificate is added to that certificate store as root.
 For more information, see Install a root CA certificate in the trust store.

 • Certificate store name (certificateStoreName)

-• Windows agents: Specify the name of the certificate store, either My (local certificate store - default if no name is specified) or Root (trusted root location).
+• Windows agents: This setting specifies the name of the certificate store.
+It's either My (local certificate store, which is the default if no name is specified) or Root (trusted root location).

 • Linux agents: This setting isn't used on Linux agents.

-Key Vault integration is configured in Settings > Security.
+You can configure key vault integration in Settings > Security.

-Certificates retrieved using the SecretManagementSettings on your pool will automatically sync with the most recent versions published within the Key Vault.
-These secrets will be on the machine by the time it runs its first pipeline, meaning you can save time and remove tasks for fetching certificates.
+Certificates that are retrieved by using the SecretManagementSettings on your pool automatically sync with the most recent versions published within the key vault.
+These secrets are on the machine by the time it runs its first pipeline, meaning you can save time and remove tasks for fetching certificates.

 Important

-Provisioning of your agent virtual machines will fail if the secret cannot be fetched from the Key Vault due to a permissions or network issue.
+Provisioning of your agent virtual machines fails if the secret can't be fetched from the key vault due to a permissions or network issue.

-For Windows, the Certificate Store Location is allowed to either be set to LocalMachine or CurrentUser.
-This setting will ensure that the secret is installed at that location on the machine.
+For Windows, you can set the Certificate Store Location value to LocalMachine or CurrentUser.
+This setting ensures that the secret is installed at that location on the machine.
 For specific behavior of how secret retrieval works, see Azure Key Vault extension for Windows.